ossuminc/riddl/doc/src/hugo/content/language/hierarchy/domain/context/saga/_index.md

   }
  }
 ```
-defines an api named MyNewAPI that can only be used as a saga.
+defines saga, `AllOrNothing`, with two input parameters, an output string, and two steps to be done
+in parallel.